crycode-de/ioBroker.radiohead/docs/en/radiohead.md

 If the message was not sent successfully, then `ret.error` is set to the corresponding error.

-### Evaluate received messages via a script
+### Evaluate received messages in a script
-For each received message, the object `radiohead.<instance>.data.incoming` is updated and the value is set to an object with received data.
+For each received message, the object `radiohead.<instance>.data.incoming` is updated and the value is set to an object with the received data.
 This change can be evaluated accordingly.

 **Example:**